douweschulte/pdbtbx/README.md

 Also see [changelog](https://github.com/douweschulte/pdbtbx/blob/master/changelog.md).

 ## Support and development
 When I am actively using this crate in my own projects this crate is actively worked on and extended.
-I am more than happy to receive and work PRs and Issues even if the project seems a bit stale.
+I am more than happy to receive and work on PRs and Issues even if the project seems a bit stale.
 But if anyone finds this project stale and wants to take over moderation and/or main development feel free to reach out and we can discuss.
-I would be happy to transfer to project and access to crates.io if that means the project will live on.
+I would be happy to transfer the project and access to crates.io if that means the project will live on.